-GRADES:

-The grading system used by the M.T.S. program is the same as that used by the Quincy University undergraduate program and is described in this catalog under Academic Policies.
+GRADES: The grading system used by the M.T.S. program is described in the current catalog under Academic Policies.

 Graduate credit is earned for courses in which a student receives a grade of "C" or better.
 A student is required to maintain a 3.0 cumulative grade point average (GPA).
 A student whose cumulative GPA falls below 3.0 will be placed on probationary status.
 Failure to raise the GPA to 3.0 by the end of the following semester may result in the dismissal of the student from the program.